Open Bible Data Home About News OET Key

 BrTrAnd I have not saved man or woman alive to bring them to Geth, saying, Lest they carry a report to Geth against us, saying, These things David does.
 And this was his manner all the days that David dwelt in the country of the Philistines.

-ULTNow David did not let a man or a woman live to bring to Gath, saying, “Lest they tell about us, saying, ‘Thus did David.’ ” And thus was his custom all the days that he dwelled in the field of the Philistines.
+ULTNow David did not let a man or a woman live to bring to Gath, saying, “Lest they declare about us, saying, ‘Thus did David do.’ ” And this was his custom all of the days that he dwelled in the field of the Philistines.

-USTDavid’s men never brought back to Gath any man or woman who was still alive.
-David thought, “If we do not kill everyone, some of them who are still alive they will go and tell Achish the truth about what we really did.”
-David did that all the time that he and his men lived in the region of Philistia.
+USTDavid’s men never brought anyone alive back to Gath.
+David thought, “If we do not kill everyone, some of them will tell Achish the truth about what we really did.”
+David did that the whole time that he and his men lived in the region of Philistia.

 OEBBut David never left alive man or woman, to bring them to Gath, for he thought, ‘They might give information against us and say, “David has done this, or that.” ’ Such was his custom all the while he lived in the open country of the Philistines.